metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 Optional:

 - `labels` (Map of String) Labels assigned to all metrics scraped from the targets.
-- `relabeling_configs` (Attributes List) RelabelConfigs to apply to the label set of the targets before it gets scraped.
-More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--targets--static_config--relabeling_configs))
+- `relabeling_configs` (Attributes List) RelabelConfigs to apply to the label set of the targets before it getsscraped.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--targets--static_config--relabeling_configs))
 - `static` (List of String) The list of hosts to probe.

 <a id="nestedatt--spec--targets--static_config--relabeling_configs"></a>